GiorgioPovegliano/PROJECTS/README.md

-This is a repository that contains all the projects that I have done during my accademic career.
+This collection showcases all the projects I have completed during my academic career.